paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-079-definitions.md

 (5) **Coordination with other provisions of law** — No provision of law not contained in this title shall apply for purposes of determining the treatment under this title of the Thrift Savings Fund or any contribution to, or distribution from, such Fund.

-**(k) Treatment of certain amounts paid to charity** In the case of any payment which, except for section 501(b) of the Ethics in Government Act of 1978, might be made to any officer or employee of the Federal Government but which is made instead on behalf of such officer or employee to an organization described in section 170(c)—
+**(k) Treatment of certain amounts paid to charity** In the case of any payment which, except for [section 13143(b) of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section13143/b&num=0&edition=prelim), United States Code, might be made to any officer or employee of the Federal Government but which is made instead on behalf of such officer or employee to an organization described in section 170(c)—

 (1) such payment shall not be treated as received by such officer or employee for all purposes of this title and for all purposes of any tax law of a State or political subdivision thereof, and